-Our instructors have an average of seven years of outdoor education experience.
-All our staff are Wilderness First Aid trained, and there is always at least one Wilderness First Responder certified instructor on each course.
+Our energetic seasonal instructors come from all over the country to lead our expeditions.
+All are highly-trained in outdoor education and the unique needs of diverse adolescents.
+Each facilitator has an average of seven years of outdoor education experience and is Wilderness First Aid trained, with at least one Wilderness First Responder certified instructor on each course.
 A significant portion of instructor training is dedicated to GirlVentures’ unique leadership, social-emotional learning, and inclusion curriculum.

 Course Director & Rock Instructor, Rising Together & Redwood Adventure Rock